Digital Analog

 Builds things that sound impossible.

-Builds things that sound impossible, but turn out kind of extraordinary.
+Builds things that sound impossible, but are kind of extraordinary.
 Usually doesn’t mention it.
 Extraordinary output, minimal fanfare.

 On the workbench